-- Radiant heat from surfaces such as black asphalt or concrete can exacerbate hot conditions. - The type of exercise surface and the amount of sunlight vary significantly with different sporting activities and therefore must be analysed for each individual sport. - An air-conditioned indoor venue will provide less of a problem.
-A hot indoor venue or an outside venue without shade cannot be considered an acceptable environment. - Airflow should be considered, including fans in change rooms or appropriately placed.
+Radiant heat from surfaces such as black asphalt or concrete can exacerbate hot conditions.
+The type of exercise surface and the amount of sunlight vary significantly with different sporting venues and therefore must be analysed for each individual event.

 Remember, air movement decreases heat stress.
 However, a following wind can increase problems for runners or cyclists by actually reducing air movement.